 - “Venom Adventures Digest,” featuring reprints of Venom’s adventures in the former “Marvel Adventures” all-ages line.

 Otherwise, Marvel’s graphic novel plans are as announced—a line of kid-oriented books available through IDW, not Marvel-proper.
 That’s in addition to other Disney properties available through IDW, namely the Disney books (“Uncle Scrooge,” “Mickey Mouse,” an adaption of the current “DuckTales” TV series).

-The Big Two offer a few kid-friendly options, and there’s plenty of trade paperback reprints of older material (such as the comics based on “Batman: The Animated Series” or “Teen Titans”).
+The Big Two offer a few kid-friendly comics, and there’s plenty of trade paperback reprints of older material (such as the comics based on “Batman: The Animated Series” or “Teen Titans”).
 However, if kids are OK with genres besides superheroes, independent creators and smaller publishers offer a broad range of material.